DaveBenham/VenomModules/README.md

 All triggers are ignored during Attack and Sustain stages.
 This means a trigger can only be received while idle, or during a decay/release stage.
 A trigger received during decay/release is considered a retrigger event.

-### AD envelope (Attack|Decay) behavior
+#### AD envelope (Attack|Decay) behavior
 * Attack stage always rises to full 10V, then immediately progresses to Decay stage
   * If ASR high gate is received during attack and remains high, then the envelope will sustain once 10V is reached until the ASR Gate goes low
-* Decay stage falls back to 0V, but retrigger immediately restarts Attack at current envelope voltage
+* Decay stage falls back to 0V, but retrigger immediately restarts new Attack at current envelope voltage

-### ASR envelope (Attack|Sustain|Release) behavior
+#### ASR envelope (Attack|Sustain|Release) behavior
-* Attack stage rises as long as gate remains high.
+* Attack stage rises toward 10V as long as gate remains high
   * If gate goes low, then immediately jumps to Release stage at current voltage
-  * If reaches full 10V then progresses to Sustain stage
+  * If 10V is reached then progresses to Sustain stage
 * Sustain stage maintains 10V as long as gate remains high
   * Progresses to Release stage when gate goes low
-* Release stage falls back to 0V, but retrigger immediately restarts Attack at current envelope voltage
+* Release stage falls back to 0V, but retrigger immediately restarts new Attack at current envelope voltage

 ### Outputs

 #### ATK (Attack) output
-This gate is high whenever the envelope is in an attack (rising toward 10V) stage
+This gate is high (10V) whenever the envelope is in an attack stage (rising toward 10V), else low (0V) otherwise

 #### SUS (Sustain) output
-This gate is high whenever the envelope is in a sustain (maintaining 10V) stage
+This gate is high (10V) whenever the envelope is in a sustain stage (maintaining 10V), else low (0V) otherwise

 #### DEC (Decay/Release) output
-This gate is high whenever the envelope is in a decay (falling toward 0V) stage
+This gate is high (10V) whenever the envelope is in a decay stage (falling toward 0V), else low (0V) otherwise

 #### ENV (Envelope) output
 The envelopes are output here.